andrevasquez/feudal-japan/README.md

 How was the feudal system in Japan similar/different to the European feudal system?
-·  	Main ideas:
+-   	Main ideas:
-o   Religion of both societies o   Social classes in both societies o   Power of the social classes over time in both societies
+-    Religion of both societies
+-    Social classes in both societies
+-    Power of the social classes over time in both societies

 Notes:
 ·      Feudal system